All forms of Carnitine: L-Carnitine, ALCAR, LCLT, and Levocarnitine — a complete guide

 - LCLT: 45-60 minutes before training.
 Can also be taken after training for better recovery.

-- Combinations: With alpha-lipoic acid (ALA) for a synergistic effect on fat metabolism.
+- Combinations: With alpha-lipoic acid (ALA) for a combined effect on fat metabolism.

 For Cognitive Function and Brain Health